 10 Things Every New Program Manager Should Know

 Program management is a rewarding and well-paid career choice, but it can be a challenging role as well.
-If you’ve just got your first program management job or want to know if you should make the jump to a program management career, it's important to understand what the career entails.
-Consider these 10 things every new program manager should be aware of before starting the role.
+If you just got your first program management job, or want to know if you should make the jump to a program management career, it's important to understand what the career entails.
+Consider these 10 things of which every new program manager should be aware before starting a program management role.

 Program Management is Not the Same as Project Management